 This is a key step as in many cases, the results of a property survey will be misinterpreted as a lot more serious than they actually are.
 It’s very rare, especially with older houses, that no areas of concern are found or need addressing with some urgency.

 Talk to your surveyor and ask questions about how severe each element is and also ask their recommendations based on what they have written.
 This will give you a much clearer idea of what the report is telling you and will help you make decisions moving forward.

-Trying talking to an unconnected party such as a friend or colleague about how much the house means to you.
-They should be able to ask you some questions to help you understand how much it really means.
+Try talking to an unconnected party like a friend or colleague about whether it would be worth the renovations.
+They should be able to ask you the right questions to help you understand how much it really means to you.

 You could very well open your survey and be immediately overwhelmed by how many issues are connected with the property in question.
 The initial shock of bad survey results could lead you to make quick and irrational decisions.
 It’s sometimes worth walking away from the survey and taking a break in order to clear your mind before continuing to take actions based on the findings.

 Getting advice from those we have mentioned already within this guide will also allow you to get contrasting views on the results and put them into perspective.
 Taking a few minutes or even a few hours to think things over can calm your mind and ensure you make the most rational and appropriate decision for you.

 It’s very important to keep walking away from the deal as an option if the issues found are troubling.
 Even though you may have already spent a large amount of money on the property you’ve made an offer on, it still could be worth walking away if the numbers don’t add up.
 This can be difficult when you have already invested in certain aspects like the property survey itself or if you’ve already fallen in love with the building.